 MKTG 3650 Innovation Strategies (4 Credits)

 This course is a fresh and dynamic course, which both challenges and leverages traditional marketing thinking in new and creative ways.
 Students read a variety of pieces from contemporary thought-leaders in the world of business, marketing, philosophy, and education to give context and perspective to innovative thinking and ideation techniques which are relevant and necessary for today’s marketing leaders.
 Hands-on activities, reality-based projects, and interactive debates are the hallmarks of this course.
 Recent guest speakers have included William Espey (CMO, Chipotle), Justin Breseler (VP Marketing, Visit Denver) and recent alumni.
 One past Innovation Strategies student recently said, “After going through this intellectually stimulating class marketing no longer feels like consumer manipulation but rather it feels like strategy, design, and solutions that can come together and make culture and business better – it is really important.”
 Prerequisite: MKTG 2800.

 MKTG 3660 Sports & Entertainment Marketing (4 Credits)

 There are few products about which consumers are more passionate than their sports and entertainment expenditures, so this topic is always an exciting one in marketing.
 This course provides an in-depth look at the processes and practices of marketing sports, concerts, film and other entertainment.
-The course emphasizes the practical use of advertising, promotion and public relations in creating athlete or entertainer images, providing a quality fan experience, promoting sponsorships or driving event ticket sales.
+The course emphasizes the practical use of advertising, promotion and public relations in creating athlete or entertainer images, providing a quality fan experience, promoting sponsorship or driving event ticket sales.
 Cross listed with MKTG 4660.
-Prerequisite: MKTG 2800 and Daniels UG Checkpoint 2 1 or Marketing Minor Non-Business 2 1.
+Prerequisite: MKTG 2800.

 MKTG 3705 Topics in Marketing (1-4 Credits)